thegridelectric/modbus-experiments/README.md

 # Modbus Experiments

-[Modbus][Modbus Spec] is a defacto standard serial request/response protocol used in industrial control since the 1980s.
+[Modbus][Modbus Spec] is a de facto standard serial request/response protocol used in industrial control since the 1980s.
 This document investigates the use of Modbus over half duplex [RS485](https://en.wikipedia.org/wiki/RS-485).
 Half duplex 485 uses 3 wires (A+, A- and Common), but acts like only a single wire,